 We hope the charge presented in this paper will stimulate our colleagues in the research community to develop new programs of research, and we look forward to supporting these important endeavors.

-We invite you to join our effort by reading Inequality Matters, and encourage you to follow the succeeding four essays as they emerge.
+We invite you to join our effort and encourage you to follow the succeeding four essays as they emerge.
 Most of all, we hope you will propose new research that responds to the challenges laid out in these papers.

 Inequality Matters began as part of the Ford Foundation’s project on Building Knowledge for Social Justice, and we are grateful to our colleagues at Ford for allowing Professors Carter and Reardon to continue working on the paper under our sponsorship, and to release it in the context of our inequality initiative.

 - Bureau of Justice Statistics.
 (2013).
 Prisoners in 2012.
 U.S. Department of Justice. https://bjs.ojp.gov/content/pub/pdf/p12tar9112.pdf

 - Bailey, M. J., & Dynarski, S. M. (2011).
 Gains and gaps: A historical perspective on inequality in college entry and completion.
 In G. Duncan & R. Murnane (Eds.), Whither Opportunity?.
 Russell Sage.